Actyx/Actyx/web/developer.actyx.com/blog/2020-07-24-pond-v2-release.md

 - Events with tag 'foo' or Tag 'bar' (or both)
 - Events with both tags 'foo' and 'bar'

-Additional tags are always O.K., so if an event has tags `['foo', 'bar', 'baz']` it will also match, in all three cases.
+Additional tags are always ok, so if an event has tags `['foo', 'bar', 'baz']` it will also match, in all three cases.

 For the Pond, we are shipping multiple nice mechanisms for expressing your tag-based queries.